iemkek/SAP_Conversational_AI_Assignments/README.md

 Create a new folder for your webhook application

 #### Step 2: Initialize the application
 Open a command prompt window and navigate to your webhook application folder.
-Enter command the following command and press enter:
+Enter the following command and press enter:

 ```
 npm init